Ant-Man and The Wasp: Quantumania (2023) Film Review

 My Ant-Man and The Wasp: Quantumania Review

 Hank pulled her out of the Quantum Realm and returned her home.
 For her, it was over … until Cassie caused them to go back.
 Cassie’s machine sent a signal back into the Quantum Realm that was detected by M.O.D.O.K. and it was he (Darren Cross) who brought Cassie, Scott, Hank, Hope, and Janet into the Realm.
-Kang of course wants Janet because he knows she has access to the technology that can fix his machine … Pym Particles.
+Kang of course wants Janet because he knows she has access to the technology that can help repair his Multiversal Core … Pym Particles.

 Of course, everyone else that was forcefully brought into the Quantum Realm by M.O.D.O.K. does too and before reuniting with Janet, Kang actually captures Scott and Cassie.